BLOG

 Savanna Goat

-Also originating from South Africa, the Savanna goat is built large like its Boer goat cousin though they’re objectively more hardy and disease and parasite resistant because of the environment in which they were raised – the savanna.
+The Savanna goat is built large like its Boer goat cousin though they’re objectively more hardy and disease and parasite resistant because of the environment in which they were raised – the savanna.
+They have long floppy ears and thick, muscular body frame.

-Savanna goats are nearly all pure white in color but have distinct black skin, noses, horns and hooves.
+The Savanna breed is nearly all pure white in color but have distinct black skin, noses, horns and hooves.

-Learn more about the Savanna goat with Cooperative Extension.
+Learn more about the Savanna goat in our in-depth article.

 Savanna goat with kid